cfanatic/someip-protocol-fuzzer/README.md

 ### VM #1 - Target

-Clone [vsomeip-fuzzing](https://github.com/cfanatic/vsomeip-fuzzing), and follow the build instructions in sections [4.
+Clone [vsomeip](https://github.com/COVESA/vsomeip) and [vsomeip-fuzzing](https://github.com/cfanatic/vsomeip-fuzzing).
+Consider the build instructions in sections [4.
 Build library](https://github.com/cfanatic/vsomeip-fuzzing#4-build-library) and [5.
 Build target](https://github.com/cfanatic/vsomeip-fuzzing#5-build-target).
 Call `make response` to build a SOME/IP service as the fuzzing target.

-Copy the [service configuration file](https://github.com/cfanatic/vsomeip-fuzzing/blob/master/conf/vsomeip_response.json) into the build folder next to `response`, and name it `vsomeip.json`.
+Copy the [service configuration file](https://github.com/cfanatic/vsomeip-fuzzing/blob/master/conf/vsomeip_response.json) into the target build folder next to `response`, and name it `vsomeip.json`.
 Adjust the IP address configuration field accordingly.

 When you run `./response`, the output must show something similar to: